Chronic kidney disease Stage 3

 Managing stage 3 kidney disease

-Once diagnosed with CKD stage 3, it is important that you make some lifestyle changes and work with your doctor to optimally manage your condition.
+Once diagnosed with CKD stage 3, it is important that you make some lifestyle changes and work with your healthcare team to optimally manage your condition.
 Your doctor may refer you to a nephrologist, to oversee your care in the long run.

 Depending on your overall health, the required lifestyle changes can differ, but typically these will include specific changes to your diet, moderate exercises, quitting smoking and limiting alcohol consumption, maintaining a healthy weight, monitoring your general condition, and any other recommendations that your healthcare team may have for you.